marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 ### Blatant hate towards Jews

+Historically, Antisemitism has been affecting how Jews have been portrayed in cultural works.
+Most notable, as this malicious caricature of a bearded man, having a dominant crooked nose, and an evil smile.
+Of course, having stereotypically "Jewish" attributes like payot (sidelocks), and wearing a kippah (or a hat).
+Much of this is the archetype that has been carried over to portrayals of evil characters.
+And this malicious image of the "evil Jew" with crooked nose is still prevalent around the world.

 Especially in social media, there is a lot of dehumanizing hate directed towards "Zionists" - that happen to be Jewish.
 Indeed, they are targeted for being Jewish as that is synonymous with Zionist.
 Whenever someone is calling a Jew a "small", "dirty", or "nasty" "Zionist" that is immediately evoking antisemitic tropes from both past and present.

+There is also hate evoking Jewish terms like "goy", a word that is sometimes used by Ashkenazi Jews (European Jews) to refer to gentiles (non-Jews).
+The antisemite's trying to make it appear as a slur used by Jews against gentiles, to further create hate against them.
+The word "goy" (pl. goyim) itself means "people" or "nation".
+In the Torah it is used to refer to the Jews as well, as with "goy gadol" (a great people).

+Using ignorance of Jewish culture — and portraying it as malicious — to spread hate against Jews is racism - and antisemitic.

+### "We have nothing against Jews, just the Zionists"

+A lot of people who say they are not against Jews, only Israel and the "Zionists", have something against Israelis for mostly being Jewish.
+Their apparent dislike for Zionism make them associate both.
+And them thinking that Jews are complicit in whatever Israel is doing.

-And to further test the "Anti-Zionist": If they only accept a Jew as being a Zionist, and are seeing gentiles as being useful idiots that have been subjected to "Zionist propaganda", then they antisemitic.
+And to further test the "Anti-Zionist" claim about it not being about Jews: If they only accept a Jew as being a Zionist, and are seeing gentiles as being useful idiots that have been subjected to "Zionist propaganda", then they antisemitic.

 The point is that it's hate towards a "Zionist" for being a Jew - not a Jew happening to be a Zionist - which most Jews are.

-Hating Jews, or any other ethnic group for being who they are, is racism.
-Hating Jews because of what Israel do is not acceptable.
+Hating Jews, or any other ethnic group for being who they are, is racist.
+Hate and harassment against Jews (as a collective) for anything, even because of Israel, and what it does, is not to be tolerated.

 ### When is it legit criticism of Israel?

-A lot of people who say they are not against Jews, only Israel and the "Zionists", have something against Israelis for mostly being Jewish.
-Their apparent dislike for Zionism make them associate both.

 You can criticize certain policies of Israel.
-But if you are not into Israeli politics you should rather not do that.
+But if you are not into Israeli politics, and all the nuances and diverse opinions, you should rather not do that.
+Because the dynamics are so different from the rest of the world.
+Not everything is black and white, or even constant.
+A lot of people who before October 7 were proponent of peace, buy they no longer see peace with Palestinians as possible.
+Ask the people in Kibbutz Be'eri.

 Some want to put all the blame of Prime Minister Benjamin Netanyahu and his right-wing coalition, with orthodox "extremist" politicians in his cabinet.
 Claiming they want to take control over Palestinian territory.

 There is an political divide between the right and left in Israel.
 But after what happened October 7, the country has been united across the political spectrum and ethnic lines.
 But there are conspiracy theories about Netanyahu letting the tragedy happen for his own gain.
 This accusation has been made even by internationals.
 Essentially, powers are weaponizing internal politics to make Israel as a whole look weak, and as if it is on the brink of collapsing.
 Playing into the Palestinian and Islamist narrative.

+A good way to get to know what Israelis (as well as Palestinians) think is to follow the [Ask Project](https://www.youtube.com/@CoreyGilShusterAskProject).
+It's regularly publishing street interviews, with both Israelis (of all ethnicities) and Palestinians on the West Bank - asking them questions that have been sent in by viewers.

 #### Delegitimizing Israel and its existence